sCrypt-Inc/scryptTS-docs/docs/how-to-test-a-contract.md

 }
 ```

 Let us now open the file `tests/demo.test.ts`.
-This file contains code for deployment of our `Demo` contract on the Bitcoin testnet or local and a subsequent public method call on the contract.
+This file contains code for deployment of our `Demo` contract locally or on the Bitcoin testnet, and a subsequent  method call on the contract.

 ## Load Artifact